 Click here to check out some of my other top restaurants in Bergen!

-22. Have a Hot Chocolate at Fjåk Chocolate Shop & Cafe
+19. Have a Hot Chocolate at Fjåk Chocolate Shop & Cafe

-Norwegians are never lazy when they produce a product and you can almost assure yourself that it will be high-quality.
-Fjåk Chocolate Shop & Cafe is located not far from the harbor area and they are the first bean-to-bar chocolate maker in the country.
+Norwegians are never lazy when they produce a product, and you can almost assure yourself that it will be high-quality.
+Fjåk Chocolate Shop & Cafe is located not far from the harbor area, and they are the first bean-to-bar chocolate maker in the country.

-You will find the highest quality ingredients combined with organic and ethically-traded chocolate.
+You will find the highest-quality ingredients combined with organic and ethically-traded chocolate.

 They offer a regular hot chocolate (as Americans know it) or a Spanish-style one (which I, personally, don’t like as it is thick and tastes more like pudding).
-I had a milky hot chocolate with a large marshmallow in it and it was simply divine!
+I had a milky hot chocolate with a large marshmallow in it, and it was simply divine!

-23. Take a Day Trip to Extreme Sports Capital, Voss
+20. Take a Day Trip to Extreme Sports Capital, Voss

 Voss is one of the best places to visit on your Norway trip and is Western Norway’s capital of adventure and extreme sports.

+The city is insanely beautiful, and if you’re an American football fan, you might be interested to know that Knute Rockne was born here.
 There is even a statue dedicated to him in the city.
-His family later emigrated from Norway to the United States (Chicago) and the rest is history.
+His family later emigrated from Norway to the United States (Chicago), and the rest is history.

-Nevertheless, Voss is an easy train ride from Bergen and there is plenty to do there (and many places to stay overnight).
+Nevertheless, Voss is an easy train ride from Bergen, and there is plenty to do there (and many places to stay overnight).

 Be sure to ride the gondola to Mount Hanguren (a year-round activity), go skiing at one of the three resorts nearby (in winter, of course), or go skydiving, rafting, or kayaking (in summer).

-24. Travel to Folgefonna National Park and See a Glacier
+21. Travel to Folgefonna National Park and See a Glacier

 Folgefonna Glacier (one of Norway’s most famous glaciers) sits inside Folgefonna National Park in the Odda area and is easily one of the best places to visit in Norway.

-The area surrounding the glacier is teeming with aqua streams from glacial runoff and the fjords are magical.
+The area surrounding the glacier is teeming with aqua streams from glacial runoff, and the fjords are magical.

-25. Drive Northern Europe’s Steepest Road at Stalheimskleiva
+22. Drive Northern Europe’s Steepest Road at Stalheimskleiva

 If you continue past Voss, you will come across Stalheim, a village that sits high in the Nærøydalen (Nærøy valley), and right on the E16 highway.